b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

   - No need for validation.
 - **Structural risk minimization (SRM)** uses a set of models ordered in terms of their complexities.
 - **Minimum description length (MDL)** is based on an information theoretic measure.
-- **Bayesian model selection** is used when we have some prior knowledge about the appropriate class of approximating functions.
+- **Bayesian model selection** is used when there is prior knowledge about the class of approximating functions.

 ## Multivariate Methods